adamws-git/adamws-git.github.io/src/content/posts/oslo-july-2025.md

 Curiously, there were quite a few jellyfish bobbing around so you had to time your jump to avoid a sting (I was told it was similar to a nettle sting: annoying but not deadly).
 The water was quite mild, and concerningly it was 20°C...not the bracing temperature you imagine Oslo fjord to be.

-Dinner was at 5pm, so we managed to squeeze in a quick trip to the Fram museum.
+Dinner was at 5pm, so we managed to squeeze in a quick trip to the Fram Museum.
 The *Fram* is the ship used for multiple Norwegian Polar expeditions, including the successful South Pole trip by Amundsen.
 It's a very cool museum - they built it around the *Fram*.
 Walking in, you're confronted by this huge bow.
 Walking around the ship reading about all the expeditions you end up at the same level of the deck, at which poiunt you can actually go on board.
 Heading below deck, much of the ship has been restored to how it would have been for the Polar expeditions.
 Very cool.

 ![](/images/oslo-july-2025/on-fram.jpeg)